byennen/defi-box/README.md

 Currently the following is demonstrated:

-- Forking off mainnet
+- Forking off Mainnet with [Ganache](https://github.com/trufflesuite/ganache-core)
-- Forking off of a fork of mainnet
+- Forking off of a fork of Mainnet to run tests in parallel (thanks to [Jest](https://jestjs.io/))
-- Buying DAI with ETH from Uniswap
+- Buying DAI with ETH from [Uniswap](https://uniswap.exchange/)
-- Checking ETH price in DAI from custom function in `MyDapp.sol` which extends off of `UniswapLiteBase` which uses Uniswap's on-chain contracts
+- Checking ETH price in DAI from custom function in [`MyDapp.sol`](./contracts/MyDapp.sol) which extends off of [`UniswapLiteBase.sol`](./contracts/UniswapLiteBase.sol) which uses Uniswap's on-chain contracts

 ## Usage